SharkSnack/shiren-6/content/dungeons/cavern-of-suiryu.md

 This is usually the last floor range where you can comfortably keep up with enemies.<br/>If you found a Peach Staff, consider transforming into Ghost Radish to farm Poison Grass.<br/>Otherwise, check rooms for items while being careful about groups of enemies.

-Hunt Slimes (6-19F) using the method explained in an earlier section to level up if possible.
+Hunt Mudkins (6-19F) using the method explained in an earlier section to level up if possible.

-Snacky (6-8F) can cause a different monster to level up, so watch the message log closely.<br/>Remember that you can use Illusion or Scorching Flame to deal with a leveled up monster if needed.
+Chow (6-8F) can cause a different monster to level up, so watch the message log closely.<br/>Remember that you can use Deception or Blazing Heat to deal with a leveled up monster if needed.

 Dangerous monsters who appear between 9-15F:<br/>Nashagga (70 HP, 21 atk) attacks 2 times per turn - don't be deceived by its lower attack stat.<br/>Explochin (120 HP, 25 atk) stops moving when HP &le; 50%, and explodes when HP &le; 24.

 ### 12-15F

-Snacky exits the monster table in this range, so you don't need to worry about monsters leveling up.<br/>Mixer (78 HP, 39 atk) and Pumphantom (60 HP, 35 atk) appear in addition to Nashagga and Explochin.<br/>Don't just trade hits with them - fight with a range advantage, or use a special attack or item.
+Chow exits the monster table in this range, so you don't need to worry about monsters leveling up.<br/>Mixer (78 HP, 39 atk) and Pumpanshee (60 HP, 35 atk) appear in addition to Nashagga and Explochin.<br/>Don't just trade hits with them - fight with a range advantage, or use a special attack or item.

-If you have food and see an opportunity to seal off the stairs room to hunt Slimes, go ahead and do so,<br/>but remember to keep onigiri on hand for the boss fight too.
+If you have food and see an opportunity to seal off the stairs room to hunt Mudkins, go ahead and do so,<br/>but remember to keep onigiri on hand for the boss fight too.

 ### 16-19F

-Mixer and Pumphantom are still around, and Snacky returns.<br/>Rush to the stairs using any Navigation Scrolls and Sight Grass you saved for this floor range.<br/>If you end up in a bad situation, don't hesitate to use special attacks or items before it becomes dire.
+Mixer and Pumpanshee are still around, and Chow returns.<br/>Rush to the stairs using any Mapping Scrolls and Seewell Grass you saved for this floor range.<br/>If you end up in a bad situation, don't hesitate to use special attacks or items before it becomes dire.

-Daze Radish (80 HP, 37 atk) throws Confusion Grass within a 2 tile radius.<br/>Hoppin' Slugger (72 HP, 39 atk) nullifies or reflects staff magic and thrown items.<br/>Super Gazer (60 HP, 30 atk) hypnotizes you and makes you perform a random action.<br/>Spearfish 3 (100 HP, 39 atk) has high survivability thanks to its underwater HP regen.<br/>Tug Frog 2 (75 HP, 40 atk) pulls you closer and attacks, negating any range advantage.
+Daze Radish (80 HP, 37 atk) throws Confusion Grass within a 2 tile radius.<br/>Hoppin' Slugger (72 HP, 39 atk) nullifies or reflects staff magic and thrown items.<br/>Super Gazer (60 HP, 30 atk) hypnotizes you and makes you perform a random action.<br/>Capt.
+Spearfish (100 HP, 39 atk) has high survivability thanks to its underwater HP regen.<br/>Dartingfrog (75 HP, 40 atk) pulls you closer and attacks, negating any range advantage.

 ### Boss

-Sea Dragon (555 HP, 40 atk, 22 def) is an Aquatic and Dragon dual-type monster.<br/>Status conditions can be inflicted, but they get cured in roughly 2\~4 turns depending on the status.<br/>Sanctuary Scroll and Knockback Staff <span class="redText">do not</span> work, but Paralysis Staff and Transient Staff <span class="blueText">do</span> work.
+Embodiment of Suiryu (555 HP, 40 atk, 22 def) is an Aquatic and Dragon dual-type monster.<br/>Status conditions can be inflicted, but they get cured in roughly 2\~4 turns depending on the status.<br/>Sanctuary Scroll and Knockback Staff <span class="redText">do not</span> work, but Paralyzing Staff and Narrow-escape Staff <span class="blueText">do</span> work.

 Special attacks:

-- Text
+- [Content]

 Other notes:

-- Text
+- [Content]

 # Monsters